robamu/robamu.github.io/content/post/cross-compile-rust-rpi.md

 I have only found bits and pieces in the Internet on how to properly do this.
 Therefore, I have created a template repository which gathers all those bits and pieces into one package.
-I specifically targetted debugging with the command line and with VS Code as those tools are most commonly used in Rust development.
+I specifically targetted debugging with the command line and with VS Code as those tools are most commonly used in Rust development from what I have seen so far.
 The instrutions provided here have been tested on Linux (Ubuntu 21.04) and Windows 10, but I really recommend to use a Linux development hosted when developing anything for an Embedded Linux board.

-## Cross-Building a Rust application for the Raspberry Pi
+## <a name="crossbuild"></a>  Cross-Building a Rust application for the Raspberry Pi

 The instructions here are based on
 [this excellent guide](https://chacin.dev/blog/cross-compiling-rust-for-the-raspberry-pi/).